Alexis-Bize/junkbox/README.md

-# Junkbox - Disposable emails service
+# Junkbox - Disposable email service

-Deploy your own disposable emails service based on an existing IMAP server.
+Deploy your own disposable email service based on an existing IMAP server.

 ![Junkbox.one](./junkbox-preview.png)